 After weighing the style, cost, and personalities of your photographer selections, your answer will likely present itself.
 Best of luck and feel free to ask any questions in the comments!

-For more expert advice, discover how to help your photographer make you look amazing in photographs, find out how to maximize your photography investment, and learn ways to have your photographer capture detail shots.
+For more expert advice, discover how to help your wedding photographer make you look amazing in photographs, find out how to maximize your photography investment, and learn ways to have your photographer capture wedding detail shots.